This guide to South America’s second-largest country Argentina takes you from the sweltering heat of Buenos Aires to the eternal ice of Patagonia.

 Argentina is a South American country once conquered by the Spanish and Castillano is spoken to this date.

-However, even if you have a great command of Spanish, the first days, you might have trouble understanding everything.
+However, even if you have a great command of Spanish, in the first days, you might have trouble understanding everything.
 Argentinians pronounce everything that sounds like ya, ye, yi, yo, etc. sha, she, shi, sho.
 Yo llego becomes sho shego.
 A servilleta becomes a servishetta – by the way, one of my favorites.

 Also, they mostly use vos instead of tu or Usted.
 And they don’t use the – correct – imperative ven, but they say veni.

 Interestingly, there are still traces from the Italian immigrants in Argentinian Spanish that you won’t find in any other country.
-For instance, cerveza for beer is replaced by the Italian birra.
+For instance, cerveza for beer is replaced by the Italian word birra.
 A slice is not a rebanada, but a fetta.

 Most people have at least a basic knowledge of the English language.
 Especially when they are working in the service and tourism sector.
-However, you might want to brush up your Spanish on babbel since they still cater mainly to national tourism.
+However, you might want to brush up on your Spanish on babbel since they still cater mainly to national tourism.
 Even in El Calafate, the gateway to the famous Perito Moreno Glacier, organized trips were advertised and guided in Spanish.

 Communication and Connection

-If you insist on being online 24/7, you can, of course, get a SIM-card.
+If you insist on being online 24/7, you can, of course, get a SIM card.
 Preferably from Movistar – not for the name giving you more glamour, but because it has great coverage.

 With a computer and a round plug with thicker pins, you have to improvise since they don’t enter.
 I, therefore, had to mutilate a US adapter plug to squeeze these thick pins in; something no electrician will recommend.